OUR STORY

 We are a small team.
 We are not a VC-funded startup racing to enterprise.
 We are building the tool we would want if we practised law.

-PIPEDA + Alberta PIPA compliant · 7-year audit retention for legal data
+PIPEDA + Alberta PIPA aligned · 7-year audit retention for legal data

 Start your free trial

 14 days free.
 No credit card.
-No enterprise sales call.
+No pushy sales call — ever.

 Start free trial →